eamayag/IH-labs-3rd-project---ReadMe-/README.md

 - Specifically conditions that could need inmediate assistance: heart problems, hypoglycemia, diabetes...

 With this device they can wear always a helpful information for the person who's trying to give assistance.
-You'll can now what he/she specifically needs, problems he/she could have, who to call, and what to do meanwhile.
+You'll now what he/she specifically needs, problems he/she could have, who to call, and what to do meanwhile.

 INSTRUCTIONS:
 User can register clinical info for an emergency response.